Introduction

 Accessing and correcting your personal information

-When your verified identity is active, you are able to manage your verified identity via the RealMe website.
-Once logged in through the RealMe login service, you are able to:
+When your verified identity is active, you are able to view and manage your verified identity details via the RealMe website.

-• view your verified identity attributes held by us;
+• view your verified identity attributes held by us

-• view your transaction history/verified identity activity (except in limited circumstances, such as where providing access to that may prejudice an investigation, or for technical reasons);
+• view your transaction history/verified identity activity (except in limited circumstances, such as where providing access to that may prejudice an investigation, or for technical reasons)

-• cancel your verified identity;
+• cancel your verified identity

-• renew your verified identity; and
+• renew your verified identity, and

 Rights of access and correction